-$$\max{a \in A} \int u\left(\rho\left(a,s\right)\right) d\mu\left(s\right).$$
+$$\max{a\in A}\int u(\rho(a,s))d\mu(s).$$

-In many decision problems the cognitive task of steps 1 and 2 above seem daunting (and sometimes arbitrary) to say the least.
-Think of the possibility of a NATO intervention in the current Ukraine crisis.
-The alternative actions are relatively clear: one may do nothing, impose economic sanctions, use limited military force (say, air strikes only), or opt for a full-blown military intervention.
-The
+In many decision problems the cognitive task of steps 1 and 2 above seem daunting (and sometimes arbitrary), to say the least.
+Think of the possibility of an intervention of a power in a military crisis between another power and a smaller neighboring country.
+The alternative actions are relatively clear: abstain from intervention, impose economic sanctions, use limited military force (say, air strikes only) or opt for a full-blown military intervention.
+The problems relative to step 1 concern the analysis of the short-run and long-run consequences of each action in relation to the possible eventualities (e.g., the reactions of other countries), which are themselves difficult to list in an exclusive and exhaustive manner.
+As to step 2, assume these difficulties have been overcome.
+What is the probability that military intervention develops into an all-out war?
+What is the utility of such a war?

 Case based decision theory is a reaction to these concerns.
 It builds on the idea that, when steps 1 and 2 are not practicable (or even advisable) decisions can be made by means of analogies to past cases.
-A rational decision maker will choose actions that are similar to those that performed well (produced good outcomes) in similar past situations, and try to avoid those that performed poorly (lead to bad ones).
-It is important to note that the outcomes of past actions have been observed, hence their utilities have already been experienced.
+A rational decision maker will choose actions that are similar to those that performed well (produced good consequences) in similar past situations, and try to avoid those that performed poorly (lead to bad ones).
+It is important to note that the consequences of past actions have been observed, hence their utilities have already been experienced.
 In order to obtain a decision criterion, one needs a (most often subjective) assessment of the similarities between past problems and actions, and the ones at hand.

-In case based decision theory, a case is a triple (q, b, r), where q is a (past) decision problem, b is the action taken in the face of q, and r is the obtained outcome.
+In case based decision theory, a case is a triple (q, b, r), where q is a (past) decision problem, b is the action taken in the face of q, and r is the obtained consequence.
 A memory M is the set of such cases (as recollected by the decision maker).
-A decision maker is characterized by a utility function u, which assigns a numerical value to outcomes, and a similarity function s, which assigns nonnegative values to pairs of problems and actions.
+A decision maker is characterized by a utility function u, which assigns a numerical value to consequences, and a similarity function s, which assigns nonnegative values to pairs of problems and actions.